AntonG23/ol-ide-auto-demos/mainframe-db2/demo-mainframe-db2-insurance/README.md

     **Right-Click** on the **policy-db2-api** project → OpenLegacy → Generate API from SDK
     - Name the service `UpdatePolicy`
-    - Select from the `Uactsql` model and select all the fields as input
+    - Select from the `Upolsql` model and select all the fields as input
-    - Select from the `Uactsql` model and select all the fields as output
+    - Select from the `Upolsql` model and select all the fields as output
     - **Click OK**

     ### Delete policy Service

     **Right-Click** on the **policy-db2-api** project → OpenLegacy → Generate API from SDK
     - Name the service `DeletePolicy`
-    - Select from the `Uactsql` model the `accountId` as input
+    - Select from the `Dpolsql` model the `accountId` as input
     - Leave the output empty
     - **Click OK**